Idolmaster: Xenoglossia: IDOL

 IDOLs are robots used to destroy "Drop"s, remnants of the destruction of the Moon 107 years previous during an event called the "Lost Artemis".
 Humans found a special silicon on Earth, probably from fallen Drops, and started research to turn that silicon into IDOL cores.
 There are a total of five cores.

 Normally, Drops are dealt with using missiles; however, since Japan does not have a missile system because they cannot build a nuclear warhead under the Three Non-Nuclear Principles, they were assigned and approved to use IDOLs in order to destroy Drops.
 IDOL pilots have to be girls, and they have to be chosen by the IDOL itself; those people are called Idolmasters.

-The IDOLs are named after Lunar maria.
+The IDOLs are named after lunar features.

 The Shuko, mentioned only in passing by a side character, was to become the main focus of the show, however a budget cut meant that a core element to the overarching story arc was left out.